wessaunders/FirebaseRepoTest/README.md

 ### FirebaseRepoTest
-This is a test project to provide abstractions/facades around Firebase operations.
+This is a test project to provide abstractions/facades around Firebase operations in Android.

 **Disclaimer: This is a demo**
 This is provided as an example, and as such it does not implement all of the firebase features that are available.
 It is simply intended to be an example project.